Qiskit/qiskit.org/content/events/summer-school.md

 	- 9:00 - 12:00 EDT **Panel Discussion**: Careers in Quantum Computing\
 	_Panel: Jay Gambetta, Scott Crowder, Jerry Chow, Liz Durst, IBM Q Network Members_

+## Learn about Qiskit Hackathon Global!

-Following the summer school, we will also be hosting our first immersive and real-time 24-hour global hackathon experience August 6-8.
-More details coming soon.
+Following the Qiskit Global Summer School, IBM’s Qiskit Community Team will be hosting it’s first immersive and real-time 24-hour hackathon experience.
+Learn how you can be invited and take your Qiskit Global Summer School experience to the next level!
+Go to Qiskit Hackathon Global’s website here. (link coming soon!)

 ## Code of Conduct